aleenaahmed24/StreetSmart/README.md

 ## Breakdown of the features:
 We integrated Google Maps API to suggest places near you and provide color-coded maps based on severity level.
 It generates directions with alternate routes if there was a hazard detected.
 There is also text-to-speech navigation so user can easily listen and follow as they walk.

+#### Empowering Users to Report Hazards
 There is a reporting feature for the user to report any hazard they encounter while walking.
 They can upload an image, location, indicate severity level and more.

-The user-reported data will append to our sidewalk hazards database and users have access to all hazard insights for their safety.
-City officials can refer to it to identify and prioritize which hazards to address and resolve.

-City officials can also generate actionable repair plans and an estimated budget to get started on repairing the hazards.
+#### Data-Driven Insights for Local Governments
+By aggregating user-reported data, StreetSmart provides city officials with actionable insights, such as hazard severity, resources needed, a construction plan and estimated budget.
+This supports more efficient allocation of resources for repairs and upgrades.

+Advocating Inclusivity and Mobility: The platform's focus on the unique challenges faced by wheelchair users and individuals with mobility impairments fosters a more inclusive infrastructure design.
+The anonymized data helps ensure that decision-making processes are equitable and inclusive of marginalized voices.

 ## Our Solution
 By enabling users—particularly those with physical impairments—to report hazards anonymously, and providing local city officials with data-driven insights for repairs, StreetSmart delivers a meaningful solution that promotes safer, more sustainable, and inclusive urban infrastructure.
-The platform effectively addresses critical social issues related to inclusivity, mobility, and public safety.
+The platform effectively bridges the gap between affected communities and decision-makers, fostering a collaborative approach to creating safer, more inclusive, and accessible cities.